Tiny-stack/Victor-W-ORM/README.md

-# Victor-W-ORM
+# W-ORM
 ## about
-- Victo-W-ORM is aims to create an extremelely lightweight ORM for sqlite db that aims to support native OS application.
+- W-ORM is aims to create an extremelely lightweight ORM for sqlite db that aims to support native OS application.
 - Usually available ORM library are heavy and has many feature that reuires in web based application while native OS application don't require many of them services.
-- Victor-W-ORM aims to find a  solution for this problem to provide ORM functionality in extremely low configuration.
+- W-ORM aims to find a  solution for this problem to provide ORM functionality in extremely low configuration.
 - Initially my design handles all the CRUD operation (Including nested model support) with just 2 Java classes.
 (CRUD->Generic java class and Model-> abstract Java Class)

 ## Features